faunasci/Aristotle-NLP-Model/README.md

 > **Vibe Code Alert**
 >
-> 99% vibe-coded and provided as-is.
-No support or updates.
-Code is ephemeral.
+> Vibe-coded, This Code is ephemeral, no support or updates.

 [English](#english) | [Português](#portuguese) | [Français](#french)